5 reasons fibre deserves a starring role in your diet

 Some evidence suggests that fibre-rich diets may help protect against certain types of cancer.
 A 2020 analysis of data from 20 published studies found that women who consumed the highest amounts of fibre were 8% less likely to develop breast cancer than those who consumed the least.
 The finding was consistent for women with both premenopausal and postmenopausal breast cancers.

 Meanwhile, multiple studies have found that diets high in fibre—particularly the fibre found in fruit and whole cereal grains—are associated with a decreased likelihood of developing colon cancer.
-Fibre may promote cell turnover in that area of the large intestine, preventing cancer cells from proliferating, Slayton says.
+Fibre may promote cell turnover in that area of the large intestine, preventing cancer cells from multiply, Slayton says.

 4. Aids digestive function